hyland-uw/FISR-historical/README.md

-# Testing and instrumenting versions of the fast inverse square root
+# Testing and visualizing the fast inverse square root

 The code and data here support a larger investigation into the history and re-use of the Fast Inverse Square Root, including [the most famous implementation found in Quake III Arena](https://en.wikipedia.org/wiki/Fast_inverse_square_root) located at [0x5f37642f.com](https://0x5f37642f.com/).

 ## Mode of operation

 Run `make` in the base directory to generate csvs in the data directory.
 Sampling parameters are set in the sampling-harness.h file.

-The project works only on single precision `float` variables, not doubles (As the integer representation is different)

 ### Compilation note